 Does vinegar help smelly laundry?

-Baking soda has some similar benefits to vinegar, since it deodorizes and uses its abrasive powers to work off detergent residue and hard-water mineral deposits in your machine.
+Baking soda has some similar benefits as vinegar, since it deodorizes and uses its abrasive powers to work off detergent residue and hard-water mineral deposits in your machine.
 In addition to these benefits, baking soda also makes your white clothes whiter and brightens colored fabrics.
-It even acts as a natural fabric softener since it helps keep mineral deposits and detergent particles away from clothes during the rinse cycle, which would ordinarily cause fabrics to feel stiff.
+It even acts as a natural fabric softener since it helps keep mineral deposits and detergent particles away from clothes during the rinse cycle.
+These would ordinarily cause fabrics to feel stiff.

 Can baking soda ruin clothes?